broadinstitute/warp/website/docs/Pipelines/SlideSeq_Pipeline/README.md

 The [SlideSeq workflow](https://github.com/broadinstitute/warp/blob/master/pipelines/skylab/slide_seq/SlideSeq.wdl) is an open-source, cloud-optimized pipeline developed by the [BRAIN Initiative Cell Census Network](https://biccn.org/) (BICCN).
 It supports the processing of spatial transcriptomic data generated with the [Slide-seq assay](https://www.science.org/doi/10.1126/science.aaw1219).

-Overall, the workflow corrects bead barcodes, aligns reads to the genome, generates a count matrix, calculates summary metrics for genes and beads, and returns read outputs in BAM format.
-Additionally, it returns bead and gene counts as well as bead coordinates in NumPy matrix and Loom file formats.
+Overall, the workflow corrects bead barcodes, aligns reads to the genome, generates a count matrix, calculates summary metrics for genes and barcodes, and returns read outputs in BAM format.

 SlideSeq has been validated for analyzing mouse datasets generated with the Slide-seq assay.
 Learn more in the [validation section](#validation-against-on-prem-pipeline).